 Leon Trotsky accused Stalin of being dictatorial and called for the introduction of more democracy into the party.
 Gregory Zinoviev and Lev Kamenev united behind Stalin and accused Trotsky of creating divisions in the party.
 Trotsky's main hope of gaining power was for Lenin's last testament to be published.
 In May, 1924, Lenin's widow, Nadezhda Krupskaya, demanded that the Central Committee announce its contents to the rest of the party.
 Zinoviev argued strongly against its publication.
 He finished his speech with the words: "You have all witnessed our harmonious cooperation in the last few months, and, like myself, you will be happy to say that Lenin's fears have proved baseless."
 The new members of the Central Committee, who had been sponsored by Stalin, guaranteed that the vote went against Lenin's testament being made public.

-In 1925 Stalin was able to arrange for Leon Trotsky to be removed from the government.
+In January 1925, Stalin was able to arrange for Leon Trotsky to be removed from the government.
 Some of Trotsky's supporters pleaded with him to organize a military coup.
-As commissar of war Trotsky was in a good position to arrange this.
+As the former commissar of war Trotsky was in a good position to arrange this.
 However, Trotsky rejected the idea and instead resigned his post.
+Isaac Deutscher, the author of Stalin (1949) has argued: "He left office without the slightest attempt at rallying in his defence the army he had created and led for seven years.
+He still regarded the party, no matter how or by whom it was led, as the legitimate spokesman of the working-class."

 With the decline of Trotsky, Joseph Stalin felt strong enough to stop sharing power with Lev Kamenev and Gregory Zinoviev.
 Stalin now began to attack Trotsky's belief in the need for world revolution.
 He argued that the party's main priority should be to defend the communist system that had been developed in the Soviet Union.
 This put Zinoviev and Kamenev in an awkward position.
 They had for a long time been strong supporters of Trotsky's theory that if revolution did not spread to other countries, the communist system in the Soviet Union was likely to be overthrown by hostile, capitalist nations.
 However, they were reluctant to speak out in favour of a man whom they had been in conflict with for so long.